 - Bachelor’s degree (B.A./B.S.) and five years of applicable experience and/or equivalent experience.

-- Deep understanding of LIHTC project life cycles from pre-construction through Year 15.
+- Understanding of LIHTC project life cycles from pre-construction through Year 15.